AceDataCloud/FluxAPI/docs/flux_tasks_api_integration_guide.md

 ### Response Example

-Upon a successful request, the API will return the specific details of all batch image tasks.
+Upon successful request, the API will return the specific details of all batch image tasks.
 For example:
 ```json
 {
   "items": [